elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 #### Apache Airflow provider package catalog
 The [Apache Airflow provider package catalog connector](https://github.com/elyra-ai/elyra/tree/main/elyra/pipeline/airflow/provider_package_catalog_connector) provides access to operators that are stored in [Apache Airflow provider packages](https://airflow.apache.org/docs/apache-airflow-providers/):
 - Only the [wheel distribution format](https://packaging.python.org/en/latest/glossary/#term-Wheel) is supported.
+- Only Airflow < 2 and operators for Airflow < 2 are supported.
+Use of that functionality is not working in Elyra >=4, which is no longer supporting Airflow 1.x.
 - The specified URL must be retrievable using an HTTP `GET` request. `http`, `https`, and `file` [URI schemes](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml) are supported.
 - In secured environments where SSL server authenticity can only be validated using certificates based on private public key infrastructure (PKI) with root and optionally intermediate certificate authorities (CAs) that are not publicly trusted, you must define environment variable `TRUSTED_CA_BUNDLE_PATH` in the environment where JupyterLab/Elyra is running.
 The variable value must identify an existing [Privacy-Enhanced Mail (PEM) file](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).